Tantalum & Ni-Chrome

 The ultimate development is the all silver resistor, no, it is not made from solid silver, but is essentially the same as the non-magnetic tantalum resistor, where instead of a high content copper brass end cap with copper lead out wires, we use a solid silver end cap with 1.2 mm pure solid silver lead out wires.

-To be able to make these resistorswe had to have a special annealable silver material developed by a metalurgist so we could control the hardness to make the “grip” of the cups sufficient to not come loose from the resistor body when bending the lead out wires.
-It took a while to find a specialist company willing to produce this material and then the minimum quantity they could make was 50 kilograms of silver (!
-Not cheap!).
-The first production of the material varied so much in hardness that the reject rate of the cups was well over 80%, second reprocessing, dropped the reject rate to around 60%, third reprocessing it dropped to 30%, fourth time the reject rate of the cups finally came down to 15-20% rejects, so production of the resistors could commence.
+To be able to make these resistors we had to have a special annealable silver material developed by a metalurgist so we could control the hardness to make the “grip” of the cups sufficient to not come loose from the resistor body when bending the lead out wires.
+It took quite a while to find a specialist company willing to produce this material and then the minimum quantity they could make was 50 kilograms of silver, not a small investment.
+The first production runs of the material varied so much in hardness that the reject rate of the cups was well over 80%, second reprocessing, dropped the reject rate to around 60%, third reprocessing it dropped to 30%, fourth time the reject rate of the cups finally came down to 15-20% rejects, so production of the resistors could commence.

-The first batch of these just arrived and I can confirm the values available as below, 66 in all, this pretty much completes the 2 watt silver Tantalum range,
+The latest batch of these just arrived and I can confirm the values available as below, 66 in all, this pretty much completes the 2 watt silver Tantalum range,

-Based on the costs of the materials and processes I originally expected these 2 watt silver tantalum resistors to retail for just under £30.00 and I am pleased to announce that this estimate of cost was for once reasonably accurate, so the 2 Watt silver Tantalum resistors will cost £32.45 each plus UK VAT, buy a couple to see how they sound!
+Based on the costs of the materials and processes I originally expected these 2 watt silver tantalum resistors to retail for just under £ 30.00 and I am pleased to announce that this estimate of cost was for once reasonably accurate, so the 2 Watt silver Tantalum resistors will cost £ 32.45 each plus UK VAT where applicable, buy a couple to see how they sound!